 Nothing says Chinese New Year like a festive photo op!
 Until 15 February, MOSTown is unveiling three dioramas and five installations teeming with the retro vibes of 1960s and 70s Hong Kong.
 The five installations inspired by Hong Kong movie classics include the In the Mood for Love-inspired “Retro Studio” and the four-metre-tall “Resplendent TV Tube.”
 To add to this photogenic affair, MOSTown has created an Instagram filter with various themes and messages to spice up your snaps.
 Prefer to have your photos taken more professionally?
 On 14, 15, 28, and 29 January, you can redeem a family portrait taken by a professional photographer.

 MOSTown, 18 On Luk Street, Ma On Shan, Hong Kong, p.
 2643 9110

 Cosy up in one of the Deluxe Rooms at The Ritz-Carlton, Hong Kong with its “Spring Stellar-bration” staycation package over your Chinese New Year holidays.
-Take in the sky-high views of the city while savouring the Hotel’s signature Mango Delight Cake and a complimentary bottle of house champagne.
+Take in the sky-high views of the city while savouring the Hotel’s festive Ginger Glutinous Pudding with Demerara Sugar and a complimentary bottle of house champagne.
 You’ll also get to enjoy breakfast for two, along with 20% savings on selected spa treatments at The Ritz-Carlton Spa (which is one of our favourite hotel spas, BTW) and the hotel’s dining venues.